 During the many school years that have passed, the site has evolved into something none of us could have imagined.
 Over the years, we have helped families of the other two units that made up the Provisional Tank Group.
 Because of this, we added the names of the members of 17th Ordnance and the 194th Tank Battalion to the site.
 We have also helped families of men who fought on Bataan but were not members of the tank group.
 Although our primary focus still is to tell the story of the 192nd Tank Battalion, we also added pages to honor the former students of Proviso Township High School who died during World War II and Viet Nam.
 If the information is available, I would like to add the names of former Proviso students who died in the Korean War.

-left in 2004, and Trish Howard, who was transferred
+Cathy McCaffrey - who left in 2004 - and Trish Howard,

-to Proviso Math & Science Academy in 2012.
+who was transferred to Proviso Math & Science

 I promise that I will continue to attempt to tell the stories of these men who fought so hard, for so long, with so little.